Find and fix writing mistakes instantly

 - Tom creates websites frantically.

 As you can see, different words of manner dramatically change the action (creating websites) in each sentence.
-Check out these words of manner:
+Check out the words of manner in this adverb examples list:

 If a word expresses location, direction, distance, position, or movement, then it’s probably spatial.
-Let’s see some examples.
+Let’s look at a brief adverb examples list for descriptive words:

 - She ran up the stairwell.